Data protection and security

 The model of this Readme will be automatically created at the root of your long-term storage space.
 Once your "cold" data has been transferred to this space, all you have to do is complete the Readme fields in order to describe and organize, at a minimum, your data.

-Access the Readme and its accompanying guide to help you develop it.
+Access the Readme and its accompanying guide.